 There's so much to say about Martinhal's family facilities that we'd need about 10 pages to tell you everything, so trust us that we're keeping it brief here.
 Most of it is free, although babysitting and crèche facilities incur an extra cost.
 All kids over 2 receive a hat and goodie bag on arrival - a nice touch.

-Any of these villas works fantastically for families, which is who they were designed for after all.
+Any of these villas would work fantastically for families, which is who they were designed for.
 Villa renters have access to the kids' clubs, equipment and activities on offer.
 Cots are free.

 English-speaking babysitters are available (reserve 24 hours in advance).
 They will only take 2 children under the age of 6 each

 Equipment is available to pre-book through the baby concierge.

 - Stair gates

 - Baby monitors